elibroftw/blog.elijahlopez.ca/content/posts/the-best-religion.md

 > When he was roughly forty, Muhammad began having visions and hearing voices.<br>
 > Searching for clarity, he would sometimes meditate at Mount Hira, near Mecca.<br>
-> On one of these occasions, the Archangel Gabriel (Jibra'il in Arabic) appeared to him and instructed him to recite "in the name of [your] lord."
+> On one of these occasions, the Archangel Gabriel (Jibra'il in Arabic) appeared to him and instructed him to recite "in the name of \[your] lord."

 This is the reason you believe God talked to Muhammed??
 His word?
 Source: trust me bro.

-The Earth used to be flat, the earth used to be the centre of the universe, and unless our world changes course, the world used to have religous indoctrination.
+The Earth used to be flat, the Earth used to be the centre of the universe, and unless our world changes course, hopefully one day humans can say "the world used to have religous indoctrination."